MicrosoftDocs/azure-reference-other/studio-module-reference/group-categorical-values.md

  Category: [Data Transformation / Manipulation](data-transformation-manipulation.md)

-## Module Overview
+## Module overview

 This article describes how to use the **Group Categorical Values** module in Azure Machine Learning, to create an in-place lookup table.

 The typical use for grouping categorical values is to merge multiple string values into a single new level.
 For example, you might assign individual postal codes in a region to a single regional code, or group multiple products under one category.

 To use this module, you type the lookup values you want to use, and map existing values to the replacement values.
 You can create groupings only for categorical columns, notto  columns of numeric type or columns designated as labels or features.

 Any column values that are not explicitly mapped to a new level are assigned to a default level.
 For example, if you did not map all the individual postal codes, they would be grouped in a level for unmapped values, which you might name **Unknown**.

 > [!NOTE]
 > A maximum of 20 new levels can be created, including the default level.